VandanRogheliya/Tree-Visualizer-React-Project/README.md

 - Extracting the topmost node
 - Deleting a node

-I personally really relished making Trie.
+I personally relished making Trie.
 When nodes lighted up when I typed in the search bar amazed me.
 I hope you enjoy learning with my creation.